-- (a) In the qualifying round teams shall be started one at a time except in extraordinary circumstances. - (b) The two teams shall be positioned to start on the inside of the track diametrically opposite each other.
+- (a) In the qualifying rounds, each heat may contain 2 teams if more than 12 teams are registered.
+The seeding may be determined taking into account the targeted time communicated by the team manager at the rider confirmation, but without matching the two teams presumed to be the best. - (b) The two teams shall be positioned to start on the inside of the track diametrically opposite each other.
 If the track has an integral number of half-laps to the kilometer, the start will be at the red lines in the center of the straights.
-After the qualifying round, the team with the faster time in the preceding round shall be started so as to finish in the home straight. - (c) Each team may choose to line up for the start in either of two ways: - (i) All riders on the line with one meter between them or; - (ii) Only the first rider on the line and the others at a 45 degree angle back of the first rider with one meter between them. - (d) The start shall be by countdown.
+After the qualifying round, the team with the faster time in the preceding round shall be started so as to finish in the home straight. - (c) Each team may choose to line up for the start in either of two ways: - (i) All riders on the line with one meter between them or: - (ii) Only the first rider on the line and the others at a 45 degree angle back of the first rider with one meter between them. - (d) The start shall be by countdown.
 The starter and assistant starter shall be in the center of the track.
 The teams shall be held by officials and neither restrained nor pushed.
 Whenever possible the rider placed in the sprinters lane shall be held by a starting block.
 The same officials shall hold all riders except in the case of unavoidable circumstances.
 The officials located at each starting point shall insure that all riders are lined up properly at the start and that the front part of the front wheel of the first rider is directly over the starting line and that no other rider is ahead of the first.
 All bicycles must be lined up straight and not pointed up or down the track.
 The officials shall indicate when the riders are ready for the start with a single raised flag.
 A red flag shall be used for the homestraight and a green flag shall be used for the backstraight.

-- (e) A false start shall be signaled if any rider moves forward before the gun is fired or is pushed, or if the rider on the inside of the track fails to take the lead. - 2K11 Restarts.
+(e) A false start shall be signaled if any rider moves forward before the gun is fired or is pushed, or if the rider on the inside of the track fails to take the lead.

+2K11 Restarts.
 In each round of competition a team shall only be granted one restart as a result of that team suffering a mishap or false starting.